PolaricServer/docs/docs/install.rst

    and configuring the database, but it may need some additional configuration.
  * **polaric-ais-plugin**.
 It implements integration of AIS datastream (over TCP).
 It depends on polaric-aprsd.

-I hope to be able to write documentation for the plugins soon.
+I hope to be able to write documentation for the plugins some time.
 The database-plugin can be complex to setup and requires some database-knowledge.
 Feel free to contact me for assistance.
 I recommend to install the basic aprsd first and be sure that it is working before you add plugins..

 If you want to write your own plugin, feel free to do so, and feel free to contact me for more information.